 - This may seem obvious, but if you feel thirsty, you’re already dehydrated.

 - Dark colored urine.
 Dark colored urine is an indication that you are dehydrated, while light colored urine means you’re properly hydrated.
-Here’s a urine color guide to help you determine how hydrated you are.

 - Feelings of anxiousness or irritability.
 Dehydration puts stress on your cognitive functioning and may cause you to feel tired, anxious or irritable.